twof/EverythingButTheBagel/README.md

 - Packages will start downloading automatically
 - Run the project on an iOS 17 device or simulator

+## Project Structure
+- The project is broken up into modules in the form of Swift Packages.
+Each feature gets two modules, one for business logic and one for UI Components.
+- There are also three packages with shared resources used by the other modules.
+  - `EverythingButTheBagelCore` contains utilities and general purpose reducers.
+  - `Sprinkles` contains general purpose UI components.
+  - `GarlicTestUtils` (within `EverythingButTheBagelCore`) contains utilities for unit and integration testing.
+- Business logic packages have high test coverage.
+- This structure helps with build time as the project scales because developers can work within a single package, and the compiler can more effectively cache for incremental builds.

 ## UI
 - During loading, a spinner is displayed and shimmering placeholders are shown to the user.
 - Example app icon and launch screen are included